bucs110fall2024/final-project-hyeon-jun/README.md

 ## Project Description

-A Pacman-inspired game where the player collects pellets, avoids ghosts, and navigates through a maze.
+A Pacman-inspired game where the player collects pellets and navigates through a maze.

 ***